Issues for Unmarried Parents

 Dealing with custody, parenting time and child support are not issues unique to divorcing spouses.
-Many times, unmarried parents face these issues, too, and need assistance from dedicated Monmouth County family law attorneys.
+Many times, unmarried parents face these issues, too, and need assistance from dedicated Monmouth County family law team.

 In the New Jersey family court system, these issues between unmarried couples are resolved similar to divorcing couples.
 However, since there is no marriage being dissolved, these cases for are called "non-dissolution" cases.